Families of Berkovich spaces: Quasi-smoothness: definition and first properties

-\trois{termrigsm} If~$|k^*|\neq \{1\}$, if~$Y$ and~$X$ are strictly~$k$-analytic spaces and if~$y$ is a rigid point of~$Y$, quasi-smoothness of~$Y\to X$ at~$y$ is nothing but {\em rig-smoothness} of~$Y\to X$ at~$y$; we nevertheless have chosen to use 'quasi-smooth' instead of 'rig-smooth' to be coherent with the terminology 'quasi-\'etale'.
+If~$\abs {k\gpm} \neq \{1\}$, if~$Y$ and~$X$ are strictly~$k$-analytic spaces and if~$y$ is a rigid point of~$Y$, quasi-smoothness of~$Y\to X$ at~$y$ is nothing but {\em rig-smoothness} of~$Y\to X$ at~$y$; we nevertheless have chosen to use ``quasi-smooth" instead of ``rig-smooth" to be consistent with the terminology ``quasi-\'etale".

-\deux{remgg} Before giving some examples, and some basic properties of quasi-smooth morphisms, let us make a technical remark we will use several times in the sequel: it follows immediatly from Gerritzen-Grauert theorem (more precisely for Temkin's version of it for Berkovich spaces, \cite{tmk3}, th.
-3.1) that if~$X$ is an analytic space and it~$Y$ is a Zariski-closed subspace of~$X$ then~$Y$ can be G-covered by affinoid domains of the kind~$V\cap Y$ with~$V$ beeing an affinoid domain of~$X$